In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 It has a bit more to offer in terms of choice, with four different lengths, three different heights, manual and automatic transmission options, and a fuel-efficient diesel engine.

-The price of a brand new Opel Movano campervan starts at €28,000, placing it in the mid-range for campervans on this list.
+The price of a brand new Opel Movano camper van starts at €28,000, placing it in the mid-range for camper vans on this list.

-Planning your layout for a campervan conversion
+Plan your layout for a camper van conversion

 - Make a list of large items